cmjsystems/bookstore_app/readme.md

 # Team:
 - Brayan Gutierrez              (Student Number: 223-1122)
+  * Brayan developed for the frontend the Orders.jsx, OrderDetail.jsx, components and App.css pages.

 - Claudiomar Moreira de Jesus   (Student Number: 223-0862)
+  * Claudiomar developed the entire backend, the database connection (SQLite3) with the frontend application, the access routes and the folder structure.
+For the frontend, he developed the contexts, App.jsx, index.js, .gitignore, api.js, Main.jsx, Home.jsx and Cart.jsx pages.

 - Felipe Cardona Jaramillo      (Student Number: 223-0752)
+  * Felipe developed for the frontend the Bookshop.jsx, AddBook.jsx, UpdBook.jsx
+    and Booklist.jsx pages.

 - Raymond Aligbe                (Student Number: 223-0898)
+  * Raymond developed the entire document with business rules and process diagrams.
+For the frontend code, he developed the Login.jsx, Register.jsx, RegisterAdmin.jsx and Users.jsx pages.

 # GitHub:
 - Create the project on GitHub with public permission (bookstore_app)